 In December 2017, Angel Miguel Beltre Tejada, 32, a Dominican national illegally residing in Jamaica Plain, was sentenced to two years in prison after pleading guilty to one count of aggravated identity theft.
-Tejada will also be subject to deportation upon completion of the sentence.
+Tejada will also be subject to deportation proceedings upon completion of any sentence imposed.
 In January 2018, Medina and Gracia were sentenced to 15 months in prison and one year and one day in prison, respectively.
+In February 2018, Jordan was also sentenced to eight months in prison and Brea was sentenced to six months of home confinement and three years of supervised release.

-In October 2015, law enforcement received an anonymous letter alleging that a corrupt RMV employee was providing Massachusetts identifications and driver's licenses to individuals who were using false identifications.
-An investigation revealed that several Haymarket RMV clerks - Jordan, Medina, Gracia, and Brimage - were working with Brea and Tejada to fraudulently provide Massachusetts licenses and identification cards to illegal aliens for cash.
+In October 2015, law enforcement received an anonymous letter alleging that a corrupt RMV employee was providing Massachusetts identifications and drivers' licenses to individuals who were using false identifications.
+An investigation revealed that several Haymarket RMV clerks - Medina, Gracia, Jordan, and Brimage - were working with Brea and Tejada to fraudulently provide Massachusetts licenses and identification cards to illegal aliens for cash.